Angel Attack: Plot

 Gendo Ikari, commander of a special agency named Nerv, summons his son Shinji to the city of Tokyo-3.
 Sachiel, the third of a series of mysterious enemies known as Angels, approaches a Japanese city underwater as a Japan Strategic Self-Defense Forces tank battalion awaits it on the shoreline.
 Shinji, who recently arrived in a nearby town, has remained above ground waiting for Misato Katsuragi, head of the military department of Nerv, who is due to pick him up.
 The Japan Strategic Self-Defense Forces air force begins to attack the Angel with missiles.
 Shinji is nearly killed in the ensuing battle but is rescued at the last moment by Misato, who arrives in her car.

 The Japan Strategic Self-Defense Forces, admitting their ineffectiveness, transfer responsibility for the Angel's destruction to Gendo and Nerv.
 Elsewhere, Shinji and Misato in a car train descend deep underground into a Geofront.
 Shinji is taken to the hangar of a giant mecha named Evangelion, where he is shown Unit 01, the first test type of the Eva series, as Gendo appears above.
 Shinji learns he has been summoned to pilot Unit 01 into battle against the Angel.
 He confronts his father and protests his treatment, believing he has no chance of completing the task, but Gendo tells him to pilot the craft or leave.
 Shinji initially refuses, and Gendo sends for his other pilot Rei Ayanami, who is seriously injured.
 Confronted with the sight of Rei's injuries, Shinji agrees to pilot the Evangelion, which is then launched from the Geofront into the path of the Angel on a road on the surface.

 Production

 Gainax began planning the production of Neon Genesis Evangelion in July 1993.
 On September 20, the first internal meeting about the new project was held at the studio, but production for the first two episodes began in September 1994, a year later the first meeting, and lasted for months.
-The writing phase was slow, and, according to Evangelion's director Hideaki Anno, the first episode's script was completed in six months.
+The production was slow, and, according to Evangelion's director Hideaki Anno, it took six months to complete the script for the first episode.
 Kazuya Tsurumaki, assistant director of Neon Genesis Evangelion, served as director of "Angel Attack"; Anno and Masayuki, who drew storyboards for the episode, assisted him, while Shunji Suzuki worked as chief animator.
 Yoshitoh Asari, Seiji Kio and Yuh Imakake worked as assistant character designers.
+Production also involved animator Mitsuo Iso, who animated the battle between Sachiel and the United Nation aircraft.